oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ## C. Deploying to Kubernetes

-## 7c.
+## Optional 3c.
 Using the Service mesh to troubleshoot problems

 # NEED INTRO VIDEO